 8. Season & Garnish.
 Season the top of the fish with a bit of pepper and add a few basil leaves for garnish.

 9. Prepare the Veggie Bed.
-On a baking tray, spread the grated and salted vegetables to create a bed for the fish.
+Place the grated and salted vegetables on a baking tray to form a base for the fish.

 10. Marinate.
 Place the crucian carp on the vegetable bed and let it rest for 20 minutes to marinate.